-Joe Jackson's album Big World was one of the few pop albums recorded direct-to-two-track metal mastering.
+Joe Jackson's album Big World was the first--and one of the few--pop albums recorded direct-to-two-track metal mastering.
 Until then the technique was the norm for classical and jazz recordings.
 Joe required that his album Big World be mixed live and that there be no remixing to ensure it was as close to a live recording on disc as possible.

 Joe Jackson's album Big World is the only A&M album to have liner notes written in six languages.